oucs-teaching/cosc349-labs/lab02.md

 - ReactOS should then complete starting up, showing you a desktop interface that widely resembles (past versions of) a common commercial operating system.

 :::info
-Aside: ReactOS ended up [in the tech news](https://www.theregister.co.uk/2019/07/03/reactos_a_ripoff_of_the_windows_research_kernel_claims_microsoft_kernel_engineer/) soon after I had created the lab exercise last year.
+Aside: ReactOS ended up [in the tech news](https://www.theregister.co.uk/2019/07/03/reactos_a_ripoff_of_the_windows_research_kernel_claims_microsoft_kernel_engineer/) soon after I had decided to use it with COSC349 labs.
 While the news item highlights questions regarding the provenance of the source code of ReactOS, the overall mission to create an open-source Win32 operating system is commendable, in my opinion.
 Such initiatives can extend the life of perfectly functional hardware, despite the need for commercial profits having causing such equipment to be deserted by commercial vendors.
-(I'm not blaming the vendors, but it would be good for governments and peoples globally to evolve to avoid much of the pointless wastefulness currently embodied within the technology sector...)
+(I'm not blaming the vendors, but it would be good for governments and peoples globally to evolve to avoid much of the pointless wastefulness currently embodied within the technology sector...
+Your mission, should you choose to accept it...)
 :::

 ![](https://i.imgur.com/1Lz2f2A.png)